SvenLobbes/RaspberryPi-20x4-LCD/README.md

 This is a python program for accessing a LCD (20 x 4 Chars) over a raspberry pi, using a discord client bot.

 This project was tested on a Raspberry Pi 3B V1.2 running Raspberry Pi OS.
-First of all you are wiring the outputs (GND, VCC, SDA, SCL) to the correct pinouts of the raspberry pi.
+First of all you wire the outputs (GND, VCC, SDA, SCL) to the correct pinouts of the raspberry pi.

 ![](pinouts.png)